Tetsuo: The Iron Man: Post-production

 Tsukamoto created a rough cut of the film in December 1988, which ran at 77 minutes in length.
 Tsukamoto found himself emotionally and physically exhausted during the editing process, especially on hearing loud banging noises from the sound effects in the film again and again.
 During the editing process, Tsukamoto's short film The Adventure of Denchu Kozo won the Grand Prize award at the PIA Film Festival in Japan.
 He stated getting the award felt like "walking out of the darkness into a bright light" and helped him get motivation to finish editing the film.

-For the film's score, Tsukamoto desired music that sounded like reoccurring metallic percussion sounds.
+For the film's score, Tsukamoto desired music that sounded like recurring metallic percussion sounds.
 Through an acquaintance, Tsukamoto found a tape by a group titled Zeitlich Vergelter led by the musician Chu Ishikawa.
 Ishikawa had never scored a film before, but felt excited to work with Tsukamoto after meeting with him and being intrigued by his personality.
 Ishikawa made long pieces of music for the film.
 Ishikawa was initially instructed to make music with only the sound of metal, which confused him, and then realized that he should follow his own instincts on the music instead of taking Tsukamoto's instructions literally.

 Tsukamoto finished editing the film in January 1989, with a new running time of 67 minutes.
 The cuts included shortening the sex scene between Taguchi and Fujiwara's characters, and removing the scene in which the doctor is murdered by Yatsu's character and a chase scene with Kanaoka where a tap dance is performed.